Tejaswini-Premkumar/FastAPI-LLM-Assistant/README.md

      -H "Accept: application/json" \
      -H "Content-Type: application/json" \
      -d '{
-           "query": "What is the processor in the Intoleads ProBook?", "session_id": "product_query_session"
+           "query": "What is the processor in the Intoleads ProBook?"
          }'

 Swagger UI Request Body: